Need: Psychological definition

 The most widely known academic model of needs was proposed by psychologist Abraham Maslow in his hierarchy of needs in 1943.
 His theory proposed that people have a hierarchy of psychological needs, which range from basic physiological or lower order needs such as food, water and safety (e.g. shelter) through to the higher order needs such as self-actualization.
 People tend to spend most of their resources (time, energy and finances) attempting to satisfy these basic before the higher order needs of belonging, esteem and self-actualization become meaningful.
 Maslow's approach is a generalised model for understanding human motivations in a wide variety of contexts but must be adapted for specific contexts.
 While intuitively appealing, Maslow's model has been difficult to operationalize experimentally.
 It was developed further by Clayton Alderfer.

-The academic study of needs, which was at its zenith in the 1950s, receives less attention among psychologists today.
+The academic study of needs, which was at its zenith in the 1950s.
 One exception involves Richard Sennett's work on the importance of respect.

 One difficulty with a psychological theory of needs is that conceptions of "need" may vary radically among different cultures or among different parts of the same society.
-For a psychological theory of human need, one found compatible with the Doyal/Gough Theory, see self-determination theory.
+For a psychological theory of human need, one found compatible with the Doyal/Gough Theory, see Self-Determination Theory (SDT).

+Self-determination theory (SDT) has been the subject of a full-length volume by the late Edward L. Deci and Richard M. Ryan, who summarized the progress of theory, research and application of SDT in Self-Determination Theory: Basic Psychological Needs in Motivation, Development, and Wellness (Deci & Ryan, 2017).

 Doyal and Gough's definition

 A second view of need is presented in the work of political economy professor Ian Gough, who has published on the subject of human needs in the context of social assistance provided by the welfare state.
 Together with medical ethics professor Len Doyal, he published A Theory of Human Need in 1991.

 Their view goes beyond the emphasis on psychology: it might be said that an individual's needs represent "the costs of being human" within society.
 A person who does not have their needs fulfilled—i.e., a "needy" person—will function poorly in society.

-In the view of Gough and Doyal, every person has an objective interest in avoiding serious harm that prevents that person from endeavoring to attain their vision of what is good, regardless of what exactly that may be.
+In the view of A Theory of Human Need (THN) of Gough and Doyal, every person has an objective interest in avoiding serious harm that prevents that person from endeavoring to attain their vision of what is good, regardless of what exactly that may be.
 That endeavour requires a capacity to participate in the societal setting in which the individual lives.
 More specifically, every person needs to possess both physical health and personal autonomy.
 The latter involves the capacity to make informed choices about what should be done and how to implement it.
 This requires mental health, cognitive skills, and opportunities to participate in society's activities and collective decision-making.

 How are such needs satisfied?
 Doyal and Gough point to twelve broad categories of "intermediate needs" that define how the needs for physical health and personal autonomy are fulfilled: